 Once, again I am only lending my little knowledge and experience here because beside my involvement in teaching MSc Strategic Human Resource Management (SHRM) and BA Business Studies (Mobile App entrepreneurship) modules, I also lecture MSc Project Management at London South Bank University.
 I see my role here as helping members to appreciate their roles and responsibilities to GBO membership and EC.

 In regards to GBO vision, let me first start my appreciating and congratulating all of you who have worked assiduously to get GBO this far.
 We are getting very close to establishing a truly worldwide organisation that can speak for, and on behalf of the people of the Benin origin, similitude to the likes of “Ohaneze Ndigbo, Arewa, Afenifere etc.

 There is a big void in our national and international representation because the Beninland or Benin people lack a unified voice that speaks or represents her at national and international levels.
 Though, we have our Oba and Palace, but there is a degree to which these institutions can voice their true feelings in order not to be seen as playing politics.
 We can learn from what just happened in Kano, when the Emir of Kano was systematically minimised by the Governor.

-We should use the Italy conference to address our minds to one or some of the following burning issues:
+We should use this opportunity to talk about some of the following burning issues: